 Coaching is about gaining a perspective on your current situation and developing a custom plan to help you win with money.
 Whether you’re burdened by debt, need help with creating a budget, or just want to get on the same page with your spouse, a trained and caring coach will walk with you as you make real progress with your finances.

-This is a confidential ministry led by René Watson, Certified Master Financial Coach and Alpharetta Methodist’s Minister of Administration.
+This is a confidential ministry led by René Watson, Certified Master Financial Coach and Alpharetta Methodist Executive Pastor.
 Using the principals of Dave Ramsey’s Financial Peace, we’ll start with a consultation to get an idea of your goals and then walk, step by step, with you to develop a plan that works uniquely for you.

 One-on-one Financial Coaching can help you: